Benefits of moderate hypercapnia for the brain. Obstructive sleep apnea and depression (literature review). Pathogenesis of hypercapnia and hypoxemia

 • the rhythm of the heart muscle accelerates;

-• the patient is disturbed by frequent convulsions;
+• the patient is bothered by frequent convulsions;

-• the consciousness of the victim is confused, speech is slurred;
+• the victim’s consciousness is confused, speech is slurred;

 The severity of the above symptoms depends entirely on the stage and nature of the disease.
-The higher the level of carbon dioxide in the circulatory system and soft tissues, the more pronounced the signs of the disease.
+The higher the level of carbon dioxide in the blood supply and soft tissues, the more clearly the signs of the disease appear.

-If you do not detect and eliminate the acute form of hypercapnia, then you can provoke the appearance of many negative complications and a complete disruption of the respiratory and cardiovascular systems, and the consequence of this process is the most dangerous consequence - the death of the victim.
+If the acute form of hypercapnia is not detected and eliminated, it can provoke the appearance of many negative complications and a complete disruption of the respiratory and cardiovascular systems, and the consequence of such a process is the most dangerous consequence - the death of the victim.

-• feeling sluggish and tired (after normal sleep);
+• feeling lethargic and tired (after normal sleep);

 • psychological disorders (depression, stress, hypersensitivity, agitation and irritability);